New Blogs from Gulex

-For forging products, the cold forging process can achieve better flatness, the hot forging process has the worst flatness, and the warm forging (the temperature of the metal material is between cold forging and hot forging) has a medium flatness.
+For forging products, the cold forging process can achieve better flatness, the stainless steel forging process has the worst flatness, and the warm forging (the temperature of the metal material is between cold forging and hot forging) has a medium flatness.

 (1) Because of high temperature operation, the danger to personnel safety and material safety is greatly raised.